rinukkusu/spotify-dart/README.md

-# spotify_dart
+# spotify-dart

-A library for Dart developers.
-It is awesome.
+A dart library for interfacing with the Spotify API.

 ## Usage